History of Solar Balloons

 In 1972, Dominic Michaelis, an architect, and Engineer belief that solar balloons will fly with solar energy.
 To do an experiment with this. he builds a balloon (1 cubic meter) with a double skin envelope.
 He got motivating results.
 Due to that, he built a size 10 meters balloon.
 His son was the first Human to be lifted by the solar balloons.

 What is a Solar balloon & how does it works?

 As the name suggests, a hot air balloon works on the principle of lift (buoyancy) caused due to the inner hot air present in the envelope.
-This air gets heat by solar energy.
-It is the same force acting on the object when they are in the water, as described by the Archimedes’ principle.
+This air gets heat from solar energy.
+It is the same force acting on the object when they are in the water, as described by Archimedes’ principle.

-It can manufacture in size small or large as per the requirement and depending on the use.
+It can manufacture in sizes small or large as per the requirement and depending on the use.
 Air becomes thinner as the altitude increases.
 At high pressure, the hot air balloon can lift easily.
 As per some research, hot air balloons can lifts easily on snow rather than sea because the balloons receive more light due to more reflection.

 Types of Solar balloons

 There are different types of Solar balloons.
 The design is different from the requirement of film production.
 The adhesive tape uses to construct the self-made solar balloons.
 It imposes some weight on the balloons.
 To avoid this, it uses welding techniques.

 The solar worm is a type of solar balloon which is a few meters long.
 It is like a worm in design and, it can be 50m or long using standard garbage bags.

 Tetrahedral design is four smooth surfaces used to construct a solar balloon.
 It’s constructed easily.
 Mostly use of Nylon in solar balloons is common.
 Nylon can sustain heat and tension better than other materials.
 So the panels are made of Nylons which are stitched by skilled Scheuer.